3eIlla/alx-system_engineering-devops/README.md

    - print real and effective user and group IDs
    - print the groups a user is in
    - print the effective userid
+   - represent each of the three sets of permissions (owner, group, and other) as a single digit
+   - permissions, owner and group of a file
+   - run a command with root privileges
+   - change user ID or become superuser

 > How to:
    - display a line of text
    - concatenate files and print on the standard output
    - reverse a string
    - remove sections from each line of files

 *THE END*